actionml/docs.actionml.com/harness_overview.md

     The Harness server has admin type commands which are used to create and control the workflow of Engines and perform other Admin tasks.
 This CLI acts as a client to the REST API and so may be run remotely.
 The project lives in its own [repo here](https://github.com/actionml/harness-cli)

- - [The Admin REST API](h_rest_spec) A subset of the complete REST API implements all of the functionality of the Harness-CLI and so can be flexibly triggered remotely even without the CLI.
+ - [The Admin REST API](h_rest_spec) A subset of the complete REST API implements all of the functionality of the Harness CLI and so can be flexibly triggered remotely even without the CLI.

  - [Security](harness_security)